DhairyaHans/Digantara-Assignment-BE-Python/README.md

     3. User can only Repeat a job based on the number of days.

+    4. I have added some dummy data in the DB, So that user can see, how the data is visible on the App.

 ## Discussion On Execution of Jobs :

 The Application stores the jobs in a Priority Queue (or Heap), which provides the jobs to be finished in the near time first.